danmalter/danmalter.github.io/_posts/2021-02-17-mlb-openpose.md

 - Injury Prevention:
   - By using player movement tracking data, potential models like outlier detection algorithms can be used to detect if a pitcher's mechanics are differing too much from the norm.
-It can also be used to measure a given pitcher's mechanics to those that have previously suffered from pitching related injuries.
+In this case, some type of alert system can be programmed to allow a pitcher to know that their mechanics have changed.
+This type of data can also be used to measure a given pitcher's mechanics to those that have previously suffered from pitching related injuries.

 <br>